Target Usage: To make use of multiple timelines of work in a local repository.

 merge _ id: "[HEAD → main] mc1"

-In the above example, the only impact of the deletion is the loss of the branch ref bug-fix.
-All commits remain reachable (via the main branch), and there is no other impact on the revision history.
+In the above example, the deletion only removes the branch ref bug-fix.
+All commits remain reachable via the main branch, and the revision history is otherwise unchanged.

-In fact, some prefer to delete the branch soon after merging it, to reduce branch references cluttering up the revision history.
+In fact, some prefer to delete the branch soon after merging it, to reduce clutter from branch references in the revision history.

-When you delete a branch that has not been merged, the loss of the branch ref can render some commits unreachable (unless you know their commit IDs or they are reachable through other refs), putting them at risk of being lost eventually.
+When you delete a branch that has not been merged, the loss of the branch ref can render some commits unreachable (you may still be able to inspect or recover them for a while if you know their commit ID), putting them at risk of being lost eventually.

 gitGraph BT: